nitimishra/face-recognition-attendance-system/README.md

-📌 How It Works
+## 📌 How It Works

-User captures face through the camera.
+- User captures face through the camera.

-System detects and encodes face using face_recognition.
+- System detects and encodes face using face_recognition.

-Encoded data is stored using pickle.
+- Encoded data is stored using pickle.

-During attendance, the camera scans faces in real time.
+- During attendance, the camera scans faces in real time.

-When a match is found, the system:
+- When a match is found, the system:

-Marks attendance
+- Marks attendance

-Stores Name, Date & Time in SQLite3 database
+- Stores Name, Date & Time in SQLite3 database

-Attendance can be viewed/exported through the GUI.
+- Attendance can be viewed/exported through the GUI.

-🖥 GUI Screens
+## 🖥 GUI Screens

-Add New Student / Capture Face
+- Add New Student / Capture Face

-Train / Encode Faces
+- Train / Encode Faces

-Mark Attendance (camera-based)
+- Mark Attendance (camera-based)

-View Attendance Records
+- View Attendance Records

-Built with Tkinter for easy usage.

-📦 Installation
+## 📦 Installation
-1. Clone the repository
+1. Clone the repository:
 git clone https://github.com/nitimishra/face-recognition-attendance.git

-2. Install dependencies
+2. Install dependencies:
 pip install opencv-python face_recognition pillow

-3. Run the project
+3. Run the project:
 python main.py

-📊 Future Enhancements
+## 📊 Future Enhancements

-🔐 Add login/authentication for admin
+- 🔐 Add login/authentication for admin

-🌐 Add cloud database support (Firebase/MySQL)
+- 🌐 Add cloud database support (Firebase/MySQL)

-🚀 Improve accuracy using deep learning models
+- 🚀 Improve accuracy using deep learning models

-🤝 Acknowledgment
+## 🤝 Acknowledgment

 This project was developed as a practical implementation of face recognition technology using Python.
 Special thanks to the open-source community behind OpenCV, face_recognition, and Tkinter.